MyCollagenGlow

 Description

-Vitamin B6 plays a key role in protein metabolism and cell regeneration.
+Vitamin B6 plays a key role in protein metabolism and cellular regeneration.
 It contributes to skin health, prevents certain dermatitis, and helps reduce hair loss.

 Kato, Norihisa.
 (2012).
 Role of vitamin B6 in skin health and diseases.
 10.3920/978-90-8686-729-5_4.